Atiar594i/Telegram-/README.md

-# Telegram Formatter
+# Telegram Formatter (Professional Version)

 Paste numbers into the input box and get formatted links like `t.me/+123456789`.
-Built with Next.js.
+Styled professionally with header/footer.

-## Run Locally
+## How to Run

 ```bash
 npm install